mindis/adPredictor-1/README.md

 # adPredictor
-Microsoft adPredictor algorithm in python
+Microsoft adPredictor algorithm in python.

+This is really subtle changes to (https://github.com/yama1968/kaggle-avazu-fastdg) for easier use.

 The very bare bones of the adPredictor algorithm in python.
 (http://research.microsoft.com/pubs/122779/adpredictor%20icml%202010%20-%20final.pdf)